rsyncOSX/RsyncUIdocs/content/post/Built.md

 # SwiftData

+Using SwiftData in RsyncUI is a test project for learning about SwiftData and check out if SwiftData and RsyncUI is a good match.
 From Apple Developement Documentations quote Apple: *"Combining Core Data’s proven persistence technology and Swift’s modern concurrency features, SwiftData enables you to add persistence to your app quickly, with minimal code and no external dependencies."*.
 In RsyncUI, the Homebrew version,  there are three JSON files saved to storage: tasks, log records and user settings.
 Those data is enabled by utilizing SwiftData.
-When a *RsyncUI using SwiftData* version is enabled, there will be two versions of RsyncUI:

-- RsyncUI for Homebrew as today utilizing reading and writing files from a `.dotcatalog`
-- RsyncUI only by download from GitHub using SwiftData, as a start
+The app is working and some minor testing is commenced.
 [RsyncUISwiftData](https://github.com/rsyncOSX/RsyncUISwiftData) is the repository for the SwiftData version of RsyncUI.

 # SwiftUI